fictionco/fiction/@plugins/plugin-storage-google-cloud/README.md

 # REF - https://github.com/motdotla/dotenv
 ```

-> After installation, run `yarn factor setup` for an easy to way to configure this plugin
+> After installation, run `npx factor setup` for an easy to way to configure this plugin

 ## How It Works